Pennsylvania: Local government

+is Philadelphia County, which includes the city of Philadelphia, with a 2020 population of 1,603,797; the state's least populous county is Cameron with a population of 4,547.

-There are a total of 56 cities in Pennsylvania, which are classified, by population, as either first-, second-, or third-class cities.
-Philadelphia, Pennsylvania's largest city, has a population of 1.6 million and is the state's only first-class city.
+There are a total of 56 cities in Pennsylvania, which are classified by population as either first-class, second-class, or third-class cities.
+Philadelphia, the state's largest city with a population exceeding 1.6 million, is Pennsylvania's only first-class city.
 Pittsburgh (303,000) and Scranton (76,000) are second-class and second-class 'A' cities, respectively.
-The rest of the cities, like the third and fourth-largest—Allentown (126,000) and Reading (95,000)—to the smallest—Parker with a population of only 820—are third-class cities.
+All of the state's remaining cities including Allentown, the state's third-largest city, and Reading, its fourth-largest, to Parker, the state's smallest city with a population of only 820, are designated as third-class cities.
 First- and second-class cities are governed by a "strong mayor" form of mayor–council government, whereas third-class cities are governed by either a "weak mayor" form of government or a council–manager government.

-Boroughs are generally smaller than cities, with most Pennsylvania cities having been incorporated as a borough before being incorporated as a city.
+Pennsylvania boroughs are generally smaller in population than the state's cities, and most of the state's cities were incorporated as boroughs prior to being designated cities.
 There are 958 boroughs in Pennsylvania, all of which are governed by the "weak mayor" form of mayor-council government.
 The largest borough in Pennsylvania is State College (40,501) and the smallest is Centralia.

 Townships are the third type of municipality in Pennsylvania and are classified as either first-class or second-class townships.
 There are 1,454 second-class townships and 93 first-class townships.
 Second-class townships can become first-class townships if they have a population density greater than 300 PD/sqmi and a referendum is passed supporting the change.
 Pennsylvania's largest township is Upper Darby Township (85,681), and the smallest is East Keating Township.

 There is one exception to the types of municipalities in Pennsylvania: Bloomsburg was incorporated as a town in 1870 and is, officially, the only town in the state.
 In 1975, McCandless Township adopted a home-rule charter under the name of "Town of McCandless", but is, legally, still a first-class township.
 The state has 56 cities, 958 boroughs, 93 first-class townships, 1,454 second-class townships, and one town (Bloomsburg) for a total of 2,562 municipalities.